la-bomba-studio/hesty-contract/docs/TokenFactory.md

 function setNewPropertyOwnerReceiverAddress(uint256 id, address newAddress) external
 ```

-_Function to change referral fee
+_Function to change owners address where he will receive funds
+        @dev    It emits a `NewPropertyOwnerAddrReceiver` event.
         @dev    Fee must be lower than fee charged by platform
+        @param  id Property Id
         @param  newAddress New Property Owner Address_

 ### extendRaiseForProperty